-Firstly, find out if your country is a member of the Sanitation and Water for All Partnership here.
+Firstly, find out if your country is a member of the SWA here.

-If your country is not a member of the Partnership and you think that it should be, please contact the SWA CSO Advisor – Heloise Chicou to discuss this further and find out more.
+If your country is not a member of the partnership and you think that it should be, please contact the SWA CSO Advisor to discuss this further and find out more.

-The High Level Meetings are planned to be held on the 19th and 20th of April 2017 in Washington D.C.
-A Ministerial Meeting and Finance Ministers Meeting are planned: Ministers responsible for sanitation, water and hygiene but also Finance Ministers will come together, along with heads of development agencies, and senior representatives of civil society, the private sector and research and learning institutions, to plan their approach for meeting the water and sanitation-related targets of the Sustainable Development Goals.
+The High-level Meetings are planned to be held on the 19th and 20th of April 2017 in Washington D.C.
+A Sector Ministers’ and Finance Ministers’ Meetings are planned: Ministers responsible for sanitation, water and hygiene but also Finance Ministers will come together, along with heads of development agencies, and senior representatives of civil society, the private sector and research and learning institutions, to plan their approach for meeting the water and sanitation-related targets of the Sustainable Development Goals.

 Make sure your Finance Minister and your Minister for sanitation, water and hygiene know about these crucial meetings and encourage them to take part!
 Find out if your country has started to develop its SDG plans yet and make sure citizens’ voices are heard in the process.